How to Transition Picky Cats to Raw Cat Food

 When wild cats are born in Africa, they have just a few months to learn to feed themselves before they are out on their own.
 Cats want to eat about 10 times a day - In the wild, that is 10 chances every single day to jump on the wrong animal and get hurt, poisoned, or killed.
 To avoid this, kittens learn from their mom exactly what she hunts, how she hunts, and they copy that, taking a perfect imprint of her eating habits.
 Anything outside of that is considered risky and unsafe, and animals that take risks in the wild don't live as long.
 For our housecats, this means that when something new appears in the food bowl, they think it could be dangerous and avoid it!

 This biological programming can make it a challenge to transition cats and is why cats got the reputation for being picky.
-We want to make feeding raw as easy as possible for cat owners, so check out the tips below to make transitioning cats to a raw diet simple.
+We want to make feeding raw as easy as possible for fellow cat owners, so check out the tips below to make transitioning cats to a raw diet simple (these tips also work for getting your cat to try any new type of food!).

 Tips on How To Get a Cat To Eat Raw